Common SSL Issues and How to Resolve Them

 The Problem:

-After installing an SSL certificate, your website still shows a “Not Secure” warning in the browser.
+Your website is secured with HTTPS, but users see a “Mixed Content” warning in their browser.
 This occurs when some resources (e.g., images, scripts, or stylesheets) are loaded over HTTP instead of HTTPS.

 - Hardcoded HTTP URLs in your website’s code.